Uses And Benefits Of Amla

 Amla, also known as Indian Gooseberries, has been used for centuries in Aryuvedic medicine as a way to improve your health and prevent many different chronic diseases.

 This antioxidant-rich berry, that’s packed full of vitamin C, antioxidants, phenolic compounds, and other nutrients, may also cut down your risk for diabetes, cancer, and heart disease.
+It might even help protect your thyroid.

 If you want to protect your health and benefit from the medicinal uses for Amla, then it’s vitally important that you get more Amla into your daily nutrition plan.